sergioagomes/Clojure-Studies/logs/Docs/Programming-Clojure.md

 **Keywords:**

-In clojure data structure are immutable, so any Clojure data structure can be a key in a map, a very common key type is the Clojure kerword.
+In clojure data structure are immutable, so any Clojure data structure can be a key in a map, a very common key type is the Clojure keyword.

-Keyword is lika symbol, except that begin with a colon (:), and keywords resolve to themselves:
+Keyword is like symbol, except that begin with a colon (:), and keywords resolve to themselves:
 ```clojure
 :foo
 -> :foo